Rajkorat29/main-projects/Inventory_Management_System/README.md

-echo "# 🧾 Inventory Management System
+# 🧾 Inventory Management System

 A complete inventory & billing system built using **Python Tkinter** and **MySQL**, with support for employee/supplier management, product tracking, and secure login.